6 Reasons Plaintiffs Get Denied for Pre-Settlement Funding

 Lenders need to be certain that you were not at fault for the accident.
 Whenever liability is unclear, there is little chance of pre-settlement funding being approved.

-Not all plaintiffs present funding companies with an accurate outline of events, so they will need to see all of the facts related to the case to arrive at a decision.
-In the event of any inconsistencies, this is likely to result in the denial of your application.
+Not all plaintiffs present funding companies with an accurate outline of events, so the companies will need to see all of the facts related to the case to arrive at a decision.
+Any inconsistencies are likely to result in the denial of your application.

 [LEARN MORE]: Can you get a loan on a class action lawsuit?